The classic TV series did not screen on any local Portuguese television stations, but the series was known through other means:

 Peter Cushing and the Daleks

-The first of the two Peter Cushing Dalek movies was not released in Portugal.
-But the sequel was submitted to the Portuguese film registration board in August 1968.
+The first of the two Peter Cushing Dalek movies was never released in Portugal.
+But the sequel was submitted to the Portuguese film registration board – which until 1974 was called the CECE (Comissão de Exame e Classificação dos Espectáculos (Commission for the Examination and Classification of Shows) - in August 1968.
+It was given a "12" age rating.

-This was a double-bill with "Os Mosqueteiros do Oeste" (which, based on the named cast, appears to be the 1955 western Kentucky Rifle).
-The screening had a "12" age restriction.
+This was also in a double-bill - with "Os Mosqueteiros do Oeste" (Musketeers of the West; which, based on the named cast, appears to be the 1955 western Kentucky Rifle).
+This shared screening had a "12" age restriction.

-The first film did become available on the Spanish / Portuguese pay cable / satellite station Canal Hollywood - screening in April and June 2000 (and possibly other dates).
-Since the station carried two audio channels, one in Spanish, the other in Portuguese, the film was likely shown in English with Portuguese subtitles.
-(Since Spain is one hour 'ahead' of Portugal, the start times in each country were different.)
+The two films did become available on the Spanish / Portuguese pay cable / satellite station Canal Hollywood - both screening in April and June 2000 (and possibly other dates).
+(Since Spain is one hour 'ahead' of Portugal, the start times in each country are an hour different.)

-On 18 March 2009, the Dalek sequel was released on DVD in Spain by StudioCanal / Universal; this Spanish-dubbed version had Portuguese subtitles.
+On 18 March 2009, the Dalek sequel was released on DVD in Spain by StudioCanal / Universal; the Spanish-dub had Portuguese subtitles as an option.

 In 1982, Editorial Presença, published the first of ten Portuguese translations of Target novelisations as part of their "Colecção Andrómeda" range; the other nine were published in 1983: